Train strike spreads to German passenger routes, millions delayed

-Two in three long-distance trains and hundreds of commuter services were canceled after the small but powerful GDL union extended its open-ended strike to passenger routes.
+Two in three long-distance trains and hundreds of commuter services were cancelled after the small but powerful GDL union extended its open-ended strike to passenger routes.
 Freight trains were halted on Tuesday.

 The walkout is the ninth in 10 months to hit rail operator Deutsche Bahn and industry has warned that the strike could cost Europe’s biggest economy up to 100 million euros ($110 million) a day, hurting its image as an industrial and logistics hub.

-The scope of the action has alarmed politicians, businesses and other unions in a country known for relatively harmonious labor relations.
-It drew sharp criticism from both the BDA employers association and the DGB union umbrella organization.
+The scope of the action has alarmed politicians, businesses and other unions in a country known for relatively harmonious labour relations.
+It drew sharp criticism from both the BDA employers association and the DGB union umbrella organisation.

 “To put it mildly, this is going too far,” DGB head Reiner Hoffmann told the Tagesspiegel newspaper, questioning the readiness of GDL chief Claus Weselsky to find a compromise deal.